 Upon making a full recovery, Shelby had a new lease on life.
 In order to help others in need of transplants, Shelby founded the Shelby Children’s Foundation.

 Soon thereafter, Shelby needed a kidney transplant as well.
 After receiving a kidney from his son Michael in 1996, Shelby started the road to recovery again and kept on going.

 By the early aughts, Shelby was back to doing what he loved the most.
 In 2003, he again partnered with Ford on new Mustang concepts for the company’s centennial birthday.
-The end result the Ford GT500KR, a 540-horsepower version of the original King of the Road model.
-Ford unveiled the car at the New York Auto Show in 2007, and Shelby made an appearance for promotion.
+The end result was the Ford GT500KR, a 540-horsepower version of the original King of the Road model.
+Ford unveiled the car at the New York Auto Show in 2007, and Carroll Shelby made an appearance for promotion.

 Although Shelby and Ford’s partnership ended in dispute, the cars they created together are still iconic today.
 In 2012, Shelby passed away at 89, but his legacy lives as one of the legends of American racing.

 From raising chickens to racing Cobras, Shelby lived and died in the fast lane and he wouldn’t have had it any other way.
-At 74 years old, Shelby was asked what he thought he’d be doing at age 85.
+At 74 years old, Carroll Shelby was asked what he thought he’d be doing at age 85.
 He simply replied: “Building cars, I hope.”